chinapedia/wikipedia.abstract.en/Page/Franc.md

 Origins

-Franc_a_cheval_de_Jean_le_Bon_5_decembre_1360_or_3730mg.jpg's return from captivity from 5 December 1360, and featured combative imagery.
+'s return from captivity from 5 December 1360, and featured combative imagery.
 Gold, 24 karats, 3.73 g.
 It conveniently coincided with the account value of one livre tournois.]]
 The franc was originally a French gold coin of 3.87 g minted in 1360 on the occasion of the release of King John II ("the good"), held by the English since his capture at the Battle of Poitiers four years earlier.
 It was equivalent to one _livre tournois_ (Tours pound).

 French franc